-The Fund is responsible for funding the expenditure of the Agency in discharging functions prescribed in the DI Act.
+The DI Fund is responsible for funding the expenditure of the Agency in discharging functions prescribed in the DI Act.
 The cash outflow required is the Agency's budget which is determined before the start of each financial year in accordance with the provisions of the DI Act.
-The Fund's annual cash inflows are predictable, comprising premium contributions which are collected on the first day of the financial year and coupon from holdings of Singapore Government bonds.
-Therefore, the Fund is able to provide adequate funding to meet the Agency's budget spending.
+The DI Fund's annual cash inflows are predictable.